miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed an all clans moving sewer map and a plaguebearer sewers lock.
 Fixed parking garage gang war problem and Ming as Nines size issue.
 Made Regent's quest fail if you betray him and added Blood Hunt line.
-Moved a dumpster to cover map hole and fixed floating rails issues.
+Moved dumpster to map hole and fixed floating rails and hub windows.
+Fixed condition for telling Damsel that you killed a werewolf too.
-Corrected some downtown NPCs stats connected to Nosferatu and more.
+Corrected downtown NPC stats connected to Nosferatu and fixed moon.
 Made Igor attack the player if his friends are killed or attacked.
+Fixed LaCroix particles and hid floating Masquerade cutscene NPCs.
 Restored plaguebearer quest log, Regent line and cool Nines gesture.
 Fixed suitcase exchange at the parking garage and added one poster.
 Made abandoned warehouse bum and crackhouse girl leave after a time.